ClickCease

 Write Effective Listings for Fixer-Uppers

-Your listing needs to be the real estate equivalent of a good dating profile… honest but optimistic.
+Your listing must be the real estate equivalent of a good dating profile… honest but optimistic.
 You can begin with what makes your house awesome: the huge backyard, original hardwood floors hiding under that carpet, or the fantastic neighborhood everyone wants to live in.

-Then mention the repairs in a simple way without making them sound like disasters.
+Then mention the repairs simply without making them sound like disasters.

 Don’t use phrases like “needs TLC” or “handyman’s dream.”
 Buyers may take them as “this place is a disaster.”